-As a tourist you can make a difference.
+As a tourist, you can make a difference.
 An elephant should be allowed to live with dignity.
 To be close to an animal like that and to take part in its daily rituals is a privilege and the best experience there is.

 Elephant Nature Park

 The Elephant Nature Park is the best example.
-Owner and founder Lek Chailert, is the first and, as yet, one of the only Thai people with the courage to speak out against the Phajaan Ceremony.
+Owner and founder Lek Chailert is the first and, as yet, one of the only Thai people with the courage to speak out against the Phajaan Ceremony.
 She teaches tourists and provides a better life for many elephants.

 Many camps now follow her example, as they start to realize that they can make a lot of money doing this.
 Don’t be tempted by lofty words such as “eco tourism” or “how to become a mahout in one day”.
-The reserves where hooks aren’t used, the elephants don’t have to perform tricks and where can lead their life in peace and start new families… well, unfortunately, there still aren’t too many of them.
+The reserves where hooks aren’t used, the elephants don’t have to perform tricks and where can lead their lives in peace and start new families… well, unfortunately, there still aren’t too many of them.

 Update July 2017:

 “The Elephant Nature Park in Chiang Mai still does good work.
 Nevertheless, more and more animals bred in captivity continue to be admitted.
 There are also a lot of day visitors; perhaps even too many.
-The washing and the feeding of the elephants has become such a routine that it almost makes you wonder if they’re really free.
+The washing and the feeding of the elephants have become such a routine that it almost makes you wonder if they’re really free.
 Still, we have to think within the possibilities of Thailand and its tourism industry.
 All in all, it’s still a lot better than riding them.”